-- \ excessive remuneration increases by the boards/CEOs of the 'Four Pillars' that enjoy Oligopoly advantages/benefits with no scrutiny if the costs are covered according to Usage; - \ Four Pillars hold up to \$1,000 billion in transaction deposit accounts: - No interest of material consequence is paid to depositors (2 Pillars pay no interest, 2 others pay 0.1% pa interest) and charge an account keeping fee eg. \$5 p/m. - Invested by the Four Pillars returning market-rate revenue.
+- It would take a royal commission several years to investigate the performance across an abundance of products for all the ADIs in the Australian banking sector. - The Labor Opposition needs to identify which areas of banking are unconscionable, not limited to, - - misleading and deceptive conduct, predatory advertising 'et al'; - excessive remuneration increases by the boards/CEOs of the 'Four Pillars' that enjoy Oligopoly advantages/benefits; - Four Pillars hold up to \$1,000 billion in transaction deposit accounts: - No interest of material consequence is paid to depositors (2 Pillars pay no interest, 2 others pay 0.1% pa interest) and charge an account keeping fee eg. \$5 p/m - Invested by the Four Pillars returning market-rate revenue.

 I studied part-time at Macq Uni for 10 years attaining a B.A. in Eco (1977) and Masters in Applied Finance (2001) - Student No. 69251916.
-"Economics can give you the confidence to run against the herd".